5nizza/party-elli/README.md

   and install using python3

 ## To configure ##
-modify file config.py in src directory with absolute paths to executables of z3 and ltl3ba
+Modify file config.py in src directory with absolute paths to executables of z3 and ltl3ba

-(if you plan to develop smth then you might want to ignore future changes to config.py, to do so run
+If you plan to develop smth then you might want to ignore future changes to config.py, to do so run:

 	git update-index --assume-unchanged src/config.py)

-(.gitignore is not enough)
+`.gitignore` is not enough.

 ## To run ##
-	python3 p_bosy.py --help to run parameterized synthesis tool
+`python3 p_bosy.py --help` to run parameterized synthesis tool

-	python3 bosy.py --help to run monolithic synthesis tool
+`python3 bosy.py --help` to run monolithic synthesis tool

 ## To test ##
-- nosetests ./
+- `nosetests ./`
 Requires nosetests package.
 - Also directory ./tests contains functional tests
   - test_parameterized.py